God is good no matter what happens ... He is the source of all goodness!

 God is the source of all goodness, and apart from Him there would not be good!
 God created the world good or very good (Genesis 1:4, 10, 12, 18, 21, 25, and 31).
 Because God is absolutely good, He has never done or ever will do something that is not good, even though you might think and feel what He does isn't!
 (I know all of us have been through situations that seem anything but good.
 I certainly have.
-That is why I covered this struggle in the above 6 principles - why God being good allows what we as humans perceive as un-good.)
+That is why I first covered our struggling with God's goodness in our suffering - above.)

 Did you realize that every good thing comes from God?
 That yummy donut came from God.
 He created flour, sugar and the know how to make good tasting things.
 That beautiful singing came from the talent God gave a person.
 That soft cotton blouse came from the cotton plant God created.
-The lovely sun rise that I saw yesterday was from God.
-That pleasant odor after the rain came from Godís creation, the sage bush.
-When someone loves you, that love came from God, because He created love.
 When you hold your child in your arms and feel that fulfillment, of course that child and even that feeling came from God.
 I could go on.

 Do not be deceived...Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
 James 1:16-17 NASB®